 - Severe, continuous abdominal pain (abdominal aortic aneurysm)

-In cases where immediate treatment is a required, physicians will investigate possible serious causes of the pain, including infection, tumor or fracture.
+In cases where immediate treatment is a required, physicians will investigate possible serious causes of the pain, including any type of spinal infection, tumor or fracture.